XardasLord/Design-Patterns/README.md

 ## Façade
 *Exposing several components through a single interface.
 Provides a simple, easy to understand/user interface over a large and sophisticated body of code.*

+## Flyweight
+*A space optimization technique that lets us use less memory by storing externally the data associated with similar objects.*
+- Avoid redundancy when storing data
+- E.g., MMORPG game
+  - Plenty of users with identical first/last names
+  - No sense in storing same first/last name over and over again
+  - Store a list of names and pointers to them
+- .NET performs string interning, so an identical string is stored only once (because string are immutable)
+- E.g., bold or italic text in the console
+  - Don't want each character to have a formatting character
+  - Operate on ranges (e.g., line number, start/end positions)

 **Description is regularly updated**